+However, if you are looking to invest in gold, the best option is to use a Best Gold IRA custodian to ensure that your investments are secure and protected.
 However, money has many uses besides investing it.
 The amount saved by making a maximum contribution to the account in pre-tax dollars could be used for any number of useful purposes, including vital ones, to buy a home, create an emergency fund, take vacations, etc. But despite how positive all of this is, there are good reasons to have an IRA in addition to your 401 (k).
 An IRA not only gives you the ability to save even more, but it can also give you more investment options than you have in your employer-sponsored plan.

 And if you have a Roth IRA, there's also a chance to earn tax-free income in the future.
 Even if you have a 401 (k) or similar plan in place, investing in an IRA is a good idea.
 This is because the account is in your name and under your control.
 If you change jobs, this is not affected.